|

 Stotlhaven Terminals v.
 JLM International, Inc.

-This multimillion dollar arbitration was recently commenced by a subsidiary of Stolt Shipping, Inc. which operates a terminal and tank facility in New Jersey.
-We represent the user who terminated a complex through-put contract, when it purchased the assets of a division of Louis Dreyfus, who had the original contract with Stolt.
+This multimillion dollar arbitration involved a subsidiary of Stolt Shipping, Inc. which operates a terminal and tank facility in New Jersey.
+We represented the user who terminated a complex through-put contract, when it purchased the assets of a division of Louis Dreyfus, who had the original contract with Stolt.

 RubyMonte Maritime v.
 Browning Chemical